 I wrapped them in foil and placed them into a muffin tin.

-I made a cake batter using the same method as the bigger cake, except I used 56g butter, sugar and self raising flour, 1 egg and 1/4 tsp vanilla extract.
+Then I made a cake batter using the same method as the bigger cake.

-I baked them on 160C/325F/Gas Mark 3 for 25 minute.
+They baked for 25 minute.
 I removed the foil and left them to cool.

-For the icing I mixed together 160g icing sugar with 80g butter and 1/4 tsp vanilla extract.
+For the icing I mixed together icing sugar with butter and vanilla extract.
 I piped it onto the cones just like a Mr Whippy, and then pushed in a chocolate flake.

-I made the blue sea icing by mixing together 400g icing sugar, 200g butter, a drop of Sugarflair Ice Blue food colouring and 1 tsp vanilla extract.
+I made the blue sea icing by mixing together icing sugar, butter, blue food colouring and vanilla extract.

-The final flourishes were shell chocolates around the edge of the cake and some strawberry sauce on the ice creams.
+The final flourishes were shell chocolates around the edge of the British Seaside Cake and some strawberry sauce on the ice creams.
 I was so pleased with the final result!
 It was like the seaside had come to my house.

 It was delicious inside too, I think the simple flavours of vanilla and strawberry jam were just right for the indulgence of the decoration.
-My boyfriend loved the ice cream cone cupcakes, and I thought they were really tasty too.
-I’ll absolutely be making a bigger batch of them another time.
+My boyfriend loved the ice cream cone cupcakes in particular, and I thought they were really tasty too.

 British Seaside Cake